mulesoft-consulting/ASMonGCP/README.md

     ![](images/image9.png)

 - Open Terminal window.
-If you don't already have the **gcloud** cli installed following the [Gpoogle Docs](https://cloud.google.com/pubsub/docs/quickstart-cli) to first install gcloud cli.
+If you don't already have the **gcloud** cli installed following the [Google Docs](https://cloud.google.com/pubsub/docs/quickstart-cli) to first install gcloud cli.

 - Paste gcloud **connect to cluster** command from previous step.